LibertyQuinzel/RESEARCH_LAB_MANAGEMENT_SYSTEM/README.md

   - `reporting.py` — report generation
 - `scripts/` — utility scripts

-## Notes

-- Add a `requirements.txt` if your project grows to include third-party packages.
-- Database files and sensitive items are excluded via `.gitignore`.

-## Contributing

-Open an issue or submit a pull request.
-Keep changes small and add tests where relevant.

-## License

-No license specified.
-Add a `LICENSE` file if you want to publish this project under an open-source license.

 ## Screenshots

 The repository includes a `screenshots/` folder with UI captures.
 Embed images by referencing the relative paths below.